Slackadays/Clipboard/README.md

 <img src="documentation/readme-assets/ProductivityTools.png" alt="Introducing one of the most powerful productivity tools ever." />

-The Clipboard Project (or CB for short) is an advanced, yet <i>oh-so-easy-to-use</i> clipboard manager for anyone.
+The Clipboard Project (or CB for short) is the advanced, yet <i>oh-so-easy-to-use</i> clipboard manager for anyone.

 You'll be able to remember _anything, anytime, anywhere_ at the mere press of a button, like having a new, ridonkuliciously smart second brain always by your side.